Wng0/HelloWorld/README.md

 2019-7-30 [Monero] Dell notebook Ubuntu run Monero-Wallet-GUI, 23H/S. 75C
 2019-7-31 [Ethereum] Windows try Go-Ehereum cli.

+2019-8-15 [Ethereum] try to mine ETH.
+2019-8-16 [Ethereum Classic] using official miner soft, Ethminer to mine ETC. but after around 3-4 hours, it stoped. not stable.
+2019-8-18 [Ethereum Classic] using Claymore to mine ETC. very stable.
+2019-8-20 [Ethereum Classic] Mine the first 0.1ETC.
+But can not check the balane in my ETC cli.

 [Bitcoin] The first Coin from 2008.